Posted: March 10th, 2017 | Author: admin | Filed under: Articles | No Comments »

 Years ago if you wanted to accept credit or debit card payments from customers, your only option was to have a merchant account set up with your bank and acquire all the equipment necessary to process payments.
 Today, all you need is a smartphone.
 Download a payment app, go through the setup, and you are ready to go.
 You can also order products such as Square that make it even easier and allow you to swipe your customer’s card right on your smartphone.

-Working as a freelancer requires a significant level of organization; you need to maintain a schedule, keep track of work and to-do items, log mileage, and much more.
+Working as a freelancer requires a significant level of organization; you need to maintain a schedule, keep track of work and to-do items, log mileage, track your time using time tracking software, and much more.
 The easiest way for you to stay organized is to make use of all the organizational tools and apps available for your smartphone.
 Calendars are useful for scheduling appointments and blocking out time for work to get done, and they sync to your computer making it easy to know your schedule wherever you are.
 Lots of to-do apps are available, and some of them even allow you to check or scratch done items off the list, which appeases all the A-type personalities.
 You can find any and every organizational tool you need for your smartphone — for ease, just make sure the apps you use also sync up with your computer.

 Sure there are many other ways that your smartphone benefits your freelance business, but these six will get you started.
 Once you put these tips to use, you will want to find other smart ways to work your smartphone into freelancing.